The following notice applies from February 2023

 NES is a special health board within NHS Scotland.
 Our responsibility is developing and delivering education and training for the health and social care workforce.
 We are also the lead body for digital development in health and social care.

-NES is a ‘data controller’ under the Data Protection Act.
-We have notified the Information Commissioner that we process personal data and our registration number is: Z7921413
+We have notified the Information Commissioner that we process personal data.
+Our registration number is: Z7921413

-The details are publicly available from the: –
+The registration details are publicly available from the:

 As a controller we collect and use (process) the following kinds of personal data: